miker704/Strife/patches2.md

     - Backed up channel nav bar with open modal with props.
     - Wrapped Create channel modal with react portal.
     - Removed Create channel modal from modal manager.
+    - Placed Create channel modal into server main container and use a state call back function to open it.